 Other Batch account management options

 In addition to using the Azure portal, you can create and manage Batch accounts with tools including the following:

 - Learn the basics of developing a Batch-enabled application using the Batch .NET client library or Python.
-These quickstarts guide you through a sample application that uses the Batch service to execute a workload on multiple compute nodes, and includes using Azure Storage for workload file staging and retrieval.
+These quickstarts guide you through a sample application that uses the Batch service to execute a workload on multiple compute nodes, using Azure Storage for workload file staging and retrieval.